 In addition to the school programs, permanent music lessons and workshops will be held with the presence of local and european volunteers and musicians.
 Great attention will be paid to indigenous musical instruments.
 We have also planned several workshops for the creation of musical instruments with poor and recycled materials.

 Despite the scarce availability of spaces and structures dedicated to sport, sports activities such as gymnastics, running, football, volleyball, etc. take place in the school.
 Sport is a powerful factor of equalization between genders.
 In fact, girls are often excluded from all sporting activities.
 Volunteers will be able to coach local football teams and organize tournaments.

 We are always available to participate in demonstrations to show people what we have been doing in Uganda.
 If you are a parent or a teacher, we invite you to show your students a couple of images of our school, or use videos or games to help your children better understand the value of school and how lucky they are to be able to attend one…

-We signed a protocol between the University of Sassari and the NGO Deborah Ricciu - Espandere Orizzonti, within the course of study "Security and International Cooperation".
-The protocol allows all students and doctoral students, who work as volunteers on our NGO projects in Uganda, to receive credits valid owards their degree programme.
+We signed a protocol between the University of Sassari and the NGO Deborah Ricciu - Espandere Orizzonti, within the three-year course of study in Educational Sciecies.
+The protocol allows all students and doctoral students, who work as volunteers on our association projects in Uganda, to receive credits valid owards their degree programme.